apache/couchdb-fauxton/code-layout.md

 Each bit of functionality is its own separate module or addon.
 Addons are located in their own `app/addons/myaddon-name` folder.
 As noted above, new code is being written in React so please favour React components over backbone views.

 A good place to get started is to read through a couple of the existing addons.
-Two good starting points are [app/addons/verifyinstall](app/addons/verifyinstall) and [app/addons/compaction](app/addons/compaction).
-Both of these are relatively self-contained and map to specific pages in the Fauxton interface so you can see exactly where they appear and what they do.
+A good starting point is [app/addons/verifyinstall](app/addons/verifyinstall).
+This is relatively self-contained and maps to a specific page in the Fauxton interface so you can see exactly where it appears and what it does.

 Each module must have a `base.js` file, this is read and compiled when Fauxton is deployed.
 A `resources.js` file is usually used for your Backbone.Models and Backbone.Collections, `components.react.jsx` for your React components.